 It appears that I actually have a decent case of unlawful discrimination based on a reasonable theory and even after initially consulting with you.
 But you still refuse to take my case.
 Why?

 Even though a discrimination case may appear good (or even great) in theory, there are many reasons Mr. Sud may choose not to take a case.
-Some of the reasons are as follows:
+Keep in mind Mr. Sud takes on very few cases and, if taking yours on, usually anticipates dedicating hundreds of hours on it over the course of years if necessary.
+Based on this decision, Mr. Sud is ultimately choosing not to take on someone else’s case who may also be in need of an employment attorney.
+Therefore, some of the reasons to reject a case are as follows:

 - It appears you’re not being upfront or honest to Mr. Sud